20 Pet Friendly Colleges

 Lees-McRae College via Facebook

-Students at Lees-McRae are allowed to bring a family pet to live with them on-campus after two semesters in college housing, but there are restrictions on the age of the pet, size, and certain breeds.
+Students at Lees-McRae are allowed to bring a family pet to live with them on campus after two semesters in college housing, but there are pet restrictions on the age of the pet, size, and certain breeds.
 The college has several approved pet-friendly housing units and welcomes most conventional types of pets.
 Faculty and staff are also encouraged to bring their pets to campus.

 Stephens College via Facebook

-For more than ten years, Stephens has welcomed many types of pets on campus.
-Students who are unable to bring a pet to campus can still participate in the pet-friendly community by fostering a pet from a local shelter before the pet finds a long-term family.
-And even if you have a pet that is not listed on their “allowed pets” list, you can contact the Office of Student Development to inquire about your animal.
+Stephens College has welcomed many types of pets on campus for more than 10 years.
+If you don’t have a pet or are unable to bring one, you can still participate in the pet-friendly community by fostering a pet from a local shelter.
+If you have a pet that is not listed on their allowed pets list, don’t worry!
+You can contact the Office of Student Development to inquire about your animal.

 Fountain on the Stetson University campus.